Petraea/dagobah-training/sessions/04-tool-shed/ex-tool-management.md

 ---
 ## Task 7
-*The old freebayes version is no longer useful*
+*The old bedtools version is no longer useful*

-* Uninstall the revision `22:99684adf84de` of freebayes.
+* Uninstall the revision `10:c78cf6fe3018` of bedtools.

 ---
 ## Task 8